The Future of Liberty

 Mitch Daniels (09:04):

-Yeah, I believe I'm correct that I was temporarily hardened when the chairman of the Senate judiciary Committee introduced the bill that would have clarified the president does not have unilateral power to impose tariffs, but as far as I know, he's never even been able to hear that bill on his own committee.
+Yeah, I believe I’m correct that I was temporarily heartened when the chairman of the Senate Judiciary Committee introduced a bill that would have clarified that the president does not have unilateral power to impose tariffs, but as far as I know, he’s never even been able to get that bill a hearing in his own committee.

 George F. Will (09:21):